Removal of singularities and Gromov compactness for symplectic vortices: Removal of singularities

-Note that it does not depend on the choice of local extension $u_{\ga}$ as long as the length of $\ga$ is smaller than the injectivity radius of $\Xtilde$.
-Then the isoperimetric inequality from Theorem\,4.4.1 in \cite{McDuff/J-holomorphic-curves-and-symplectic-topology} applies to the manifold $\Xtilde$ even though the almost complex structure $\Jtilde$ is only continuous.
-In fact, a careful analysis of the proof of Theorem 4.4.1 shows that it does not require the almost complex structure to have more regularity, and so we have proved the following lemma.
+Note that it does not depend on the choice of the extension $u_{\ga}$.
+Since $\omtilde$ tames $\Jtilde$ by Lemma~\ref{LemmaTamingOnE}, the isoperimetric inequality from \cite[Thm.\,4.4.1]{McDuff/J-holomorphic-curves-and-symplectic-topology} applies to $\Xtilde$; in fact, a careful analysis of the proof of said theorem reveals that the isoperimetric inequality holds in the present situation even though the almost complex structure $\Jtilde$ will in general only be continuous.
+Thus we have: